-The traffic control zone is the work area between the first advance warning sign and the point beyond where traffic is no longer affected (see Figure 2-1).
+The traffic control zone is the work area between the first advance warning sign and the point beyond where traffic is no longer affected.
 Traffic control zones are divided into the following areas:

 - Advance warning area

 - Transition area (for lane or shoulder closures)

 - Buffer space

-- Work area
+- · Work area

-- Termination area
+- · Termination area

-- 1. Advance warning area The Advance Warning Signs are located before the transition area to provide ample opportunity for motorists to accomplish a
+- 1. Advance warning area The Advance Warning Signs are located before the transition area to provide ample opportunity for motorists to accomplish a desired maneuver.

-desired maneuver.
 Where there is no lane or shoulder closure, as in mowing operations, one sign will suffice.
 Use signs on both sides of two-way, two lane highways and multilane roadways.